nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - `add -d on/19-12-2022 08:00 s/2 pro/rice q/50 kg c/50.20 `

 Expected output:
-- Delivery details is shown and paired to supplier at index 1, assuming there is at least one supplier.
+- Delivery details is shown and paired to supplier at index 1, assuming there is at least one supplier displayed.
 Otherwise, an error message will be shown.
-- Delivery details is shown and paired to supplier at index 2, assuming there is at least two supplier.
+- Delivery details is shown and paired to supplier at index 2, assuming there is at least two suppliers displayed.
 Otherwise, an error message will be shown.

 #### Here's how it would look like in the app:
 TO UPDATE IMAGE AFTER FINAL UPDATE TO APPLICATION!!!